 The Center is now hiring for the following positions.
 Please apply to positions formally on the Cambridge Health Alliance website, under careers, searching for "research."
 You may also contact Sheri Lapatin, firstname.lastname@example.org for further information and to submit a CV.

-Bilingual Spanish Interviewers needed for fast-paced research center focusing on the study of multicultural mental health services research.Position is on a pay per deliverable basis, with weekly hours varying based on patient availability.
+Bilingual Spanish Interviewers needed.
+Positions are on a pay per deliverable basis, with weekly hours varying based on patient availability.
 Interviewers will participate in recruiting participants and conducting assessment interviews for a Screening and Intervention Project with primarily Spanish-speaking Latino patients identified in primary care, mental health and substance use clinics.
 Interviewers will conduct integrated screenings for substance, mental health and smoking problems as well as HIV risk.
 During the intervention phase, interviewers will conduct up to four assessment interviews per patient.
 Interviewers will ensure that audio recordings of interviews and tracking materials are safely uploaded and stored to the secure project server.
 They will take part in regular Interviewer meetings and participate in other oversight activities as required.
 Interviewers will help facilitate referrals to emergency patient care as needed.

 Interviewer Qualifications include:

 -Self-starter with excellent organizational, interpersonal and communication skills.

 -Ability to work well as a member of a team and interface with individuals across a wide range of disciplines and life experiences.

 -Flexible schedule with availability mornings/nights or weekends is a plus.